Your Land, Your Legacy

 Forest landowners are commonly concerned about the spread of invasive plants.
 These programs can provide financial system for addressing this issue.

-The Family Forest Carbon Program is a new opportunity for landowners to receive funding and technical assistance to improve forest health.
+The Family Forest Carbon Program is an opportunity for landowners to receive funding and technical assistance to improve forest health.
 The goal of the program is to engage family forest landowners in sustainable forest management by unlocking funding available through the carbon market.
 The program is being led by the American Forest Foundation and The Nature Conservancy and is currently active in Pennsylvania.